Students New to Disability Services

 More independence from the student is expected.

-The student is regarded as the primary agent in their education process.
+The student is regarded as the primary agent in their education process; they are responsible for their learning and accommodations.
 All communication flows through the student when it concerns their decisions.
 The student may choose to include an advocate as they navigate their education planning process, but the advocate will not be used to substitute the student's involvement.
-Any communication about the student should include the student.
-This helps prepare the individual with a disability to advocate for themselves.
-Additionally, the student gets to learn what will be expected of them later in life, as they develop their independence.
+Any communication about the student will include the student.

 Services are not automatic.

 When the student joins college, records of accommodations are not automatically transferred from previous schools, whether that be a previous K-12 school or a previous college.
-The student must initiate the process to set up disability accommodations by contacting the Services for Students with Disabilities office.
+The student must initiate the process to set up disability accommodations by contacting the Student Accessibility Services office and must continue to request their accommodations each quarter.
 In addition, disability accommodations are not automatically configured each quarter.
-The student must authorize that each class receive notice of their accommodations, as new classes are selected each quarter.
-Disability accommodations are the student's choice to use or not, each quarter, depending on which classes they deem warrant this service.

 - Tools for Access.

-College accommodations do not generally alter the requirements of a course or assignment.
+Reasonable accommodations and modifications do not generally alter the requirements of a course or assignment.
 Learning outcomes remain the same for all students, with and without disabilities.
 Behavior expectations apply universally, as well.
 There is no category of college-level classes equivalent to "Special Ed".
 Instead, we can provide tools to assist with gaining access to the information, and demonstrating one's knowledge, in college courses.
-Our accommodations often assist with capturing information conveyed through lectures, providing technology to assist with reading/writing, and carefully planning to address the time needed for completing tests and assignments on-schedule.

-Here is a helpful guide of what you can expect for students with disabilities during high school and college, from accreditedschoolsonline.org (external link).
+Resource Guide for Parents of Students with Disabilities from Accredited Schools Online is a helpful guide of what can be expected for students with disabilities during high school and college.